-We don’t want to serve advertisements as it distract users with bombarding of extra information.
-We haven’t came out with a viable business model as of yet but we’re currently exploring.
+We don’t want to serve advertisements as it distracts users with the bombarding of extra information.
+We haven’t come out with a viable business model as of yet but we’re currently exploring.

 We are also considering a forum and a more customized module review system.

 However, We face the restriction of not being able to tap into schools official data .i.e. module materials otherwise NUSMods would be able to do even more useful things.

 Many people are now discouraged from joining Computer Science because a lot of programming work is outsourced to overseas contractors.
 Would you recommend juniors to join Computer Science?